Obsidian vs Evernote 2026: Markdown Vault or Capture Engine?

 The Obsidian story is structurally lower-risk: even if the company shut down tomorrow, your Markdown files remain readable in any text editor for the next 50 years.
 Evernote's .enex proprietary format is exportable but loses fidelity, and the company has changed hands multiple times since 2018, with each transition triggering pricing changes that pushed users out.

-For users on regulated work, Obsidian with local files (no cloud sync) is the strongest privacy posture in the category; Evernote's 2024 policy update permitting de-identified content for product improvement is a flag worth raising before migrating client material.
+For users on regulated work, Obsidian with local files (no cloud sync) has the strongest privacy posture in the category.
+Evernote's 2024 policy update permitting de-identified content for product improvement is a flag worth raising before migrating client material.

 Migration From Evernote to Obsidian

 The migration path is well-trodden because thousands of users have made it since 2020.
-The realistic process:
+A realistic process looks like this:

-Step 2, import to Obsidian.
-Install the Obsidian Importer plugin (official).
-Point it at your .enex files; the plugin converts each note to a Markdown file with images preserved and tags translated to inline tags.
+.enexfiles.
+The plugin converts each note to a Markdown file with images preserved and tags translated to inline tags. -

-Step 4, install the Web Clipper.
-The official Obsidian Web Clipper (released 2024) replaces Evernote's clipper.
+Install the official Obsidian Web Clipper, released in 2024, to replace Evernote's clipper.
 The output is Markdown by default, which fits the vault structure.

-Step 5, sync.
-Pick iCloud, Dropbox, Git, or Obsidian Sync. iCloud is free if you have an iCloud+ subscription; Dropbox works on the free tier for vaults under 2GB; Obsidian Sync ($48/year) adds end-to-end encryption.
+Pick iCloud, Dropbox, Git, or Obsidian Sync for sync. iCloud is free if you have an iCloud+ subscription.
+Dropbox works on the free tier for vaults under 2GB.
+Obsidian Sync ($48/year) adds end-to-end encryption.

 A typical 5,000-note Evernote library takes 2-4 hours to migrate, plus another 2-4 hours of reorganization.
 Heavy web-clipper users (10,000+ clipped articles) should plan a full day.
 Most migrators report the cleanup is the slow part, not the import.